 - Centering: This is where I bring myself into a balanced state so that emotions are not affecting me.
 I withdraw attention from thoughts that solicit emotional responses.
 My focus is on ensuring that I my thoughts are tranquil and do not stir emotional reactions.

 - Shifting awareness: Once I am grounded and clear I start to focus on withdrawing attention from thoughts of any kind including those connected to physical sensations.
 Some of this can be done in the previous steps.
 The main activity is concentration through the narrowing of attention.
-My focus is on clearing the thought functioning of my rational mind, to be and to know and act through being rather than thinking.
+My focus is on withdrawing from the thought functioning of my rational mind, to Be, know and act through Being rather than thinking.

 - Self-check: I do a quick check to make sure I am grounded, my energy field is clear and I am centered.
 If not I will repeat any steps as needed.
 If my thoughts are not quiet I take stock on the kinds of thoughts I am having, examine them and how they are making me feel.
 If I cannot settle my thoughts then my activity, the next step, will be to work on dealing with them.
 This can affect whether I change my plans for the meditation.
 My focus is on checking to make sure I am prepared for the activity I am about to undertake.